morris-lab/Capybara/README.md

 bulk.rpkm <- readRDS(bulk.rpkm.path)
 ```

 With the bulk reference, we next load the single-cell reference, such as a cell atlas, and the single-cell sample to be used.
-Here, we will use the Mouse Cell Atlas as an example.
+The datasets to be used should be in a matrix form with each row representing a gene and each column representing a cell.
+Here, we use the Mouse Cell Atlas and single-cell RNA-seq data from hematopoiesis (Paul et al., 2015) as examples for demonstration.

 **2.Load the single-cell reference and sample dataset**

 ### Identification of tissue correlate in the reference to the sample single-cell dataset